simp/simp-doc/docs/glossary.rst

       information such as names, addresses, email, phone numbers, and other information from an online directory.

+   LDIF
+   Lightweight Directory Interchange Format
+     A standard plain text data interchange format for representing :term:`LDAP` (Lightweight Directory Access Protocol) directory content and update requests.
+LDIF conveys directory content as a set of records, one record for each object (or entry).
+It also represents update requests, such as Add, Modify, Delete, and Rename, as a set of records, one record for each update request.

+      Source: `Wikipedia: LDAP Data Interchange Format <https://en.wikipedia.org/wiki/LDAP_Data_Interchange_Format>`__

    LUKS
    Linux Unified Key Setup
       The standard for Linux hard disk encryption.

       See: `The LUKS Homepage <https://gitlab.com/cryptsetup/cryptsetup/blob/master/README.md>`__

+   Mandatory Access Control
+      A type of access control by which the operating system constrains the ability of a subject or initiator to access or generally perform some sort of operation on an object or target.

+      Source: `Wikipedia: Mandatory access control <https://en.wikipedia.org/wiki/Mandatory_access_control>`__

    MAC
    MAC Address